Book a call with admissions

 If you are struggling with your mental health, it can be difficult to know where to turn.
 You may feel like you are the only one going through what you are going through, but there are many people who struggle with their mental health on a daily basis.
 Seeing a psychiatrist can be a great way to get the help and support that you need.

 During your initial visit with your psychiatrist or psychiatric mental health nurse practitioner, expect questions about your medical history, mental health history, and current symptoms.
 You should also be prepared to answer any questions your provider may have about medication options or other forms of treatment available.
-Finally, always remember that mental health treatment isn’t a one-time event.
+Finally, always remember that mental health treatment is not a one-time event.
 Mental health treatment is an ongoing process.
 A psychiatrist can provide relief from a mental health condition and reprieve from psychiatric disorder symptoms for many people.

 Psychiatrists are trained in medical school to help people make sense of their thoughts, feelings, and actions.
 Remember that, unlike therapists or psychologists, psychiatrists are doctors and have the ability to prescribe medication.
 The main purpose of psychiatry is to get to the root of the issue and to work to figure out what mental health services you need to cope, heal, and eventually move forward.
 The important thing to remember is that mental health is a journey, not a destination.
 There is no one right way to do it, and there is no finish line.